Dr. Potitsa Grigoratou – Parnassos

 The seed of Hellenic civilization brought about a sort of renaissance in Asia that changed the cultural identity of the Asian world.
-The archeologists have lighten up the persistent use of the Greek language in Asia that made the civilization universal for many centuries (ten in the Middle East), till Islam arrived and beyond.
+The archeologists have lightened up the persistent use of the Greek language in Asia that made the civilization universal for many centuries (ten in the Middle East), until Islam arrived and beyond.

 Some of them are known well, a few only by name, and others have been excavated without the archeologists knowing their names.

 Certain cities became large commercial and cultural centers in the long east-west routes in Asia, later known as the Silk Road, and greatly affected their surrounding territories.
-The many stretched routes, created to facilitate communications between cities (picture No 4- map), increased the commercial and cultural exchanges between various people from the Mediterranean to India, making the Greek language a necessary tool of communication among people and a channel for spreading the Greek civilization.
+The many stretched routes, created to facilitate communications between cities (P

 Other Greek settlers migrated to the new cities, bringing with them knowledge, new ways of life and Greek art.
 Many indigenous people who were Hellenized also contributed to the perpetuation of the Greek culture.
 A good example is the architect Apollodor from Damascus who built the Rome’s Forum.
-Other examples of Greek influence on local cities are: the Arab city of Petra with Greek architecture, the Aramaic city of Palmyra of the roman period, with Greek architecture and Greek official language (Pictures No 5-Petra & No 6- Palmyra).
+Other examples of Greek influence on local cities are the Arab city of Petra with Greek architecture, the Aramaic city of Palmyra of the Roman period, with Greek architecture and Greek official language (Pictures No 5 & No 6).

 During the Roman period that followed the Hellenistic Era, the cities continued to maintain their Hellenistic identity, some of them became rich, and exhibited grandiose architecture with graceful Corinthian pillars, wide streets and beautiful mosaics.
-(Pictures No 11 – Columns of Apamea, No 12-Mosaics of Zeugma, No 13 – Colums of Gerasa).
+(Pictures No 11, No 12 & No 13).

 The Kushan Empire of local people, who replaced later the Graeco-Bactrian kingdoms in the region, adopted the Greek alphabet and elements of the Greek art and themes.
-(Pictures Kushan art:– Ring with Athena, No 19 – Venus of Kushan, No 20- Dionysos and Ariadne and No – 21 – Kushan writing).
+(Pictures No 19, No 20, No 21 & No 22).

-Also the Graeco-Buddhist Art of Gandhara, that followed, showing statues of Buddha with the face of Apollo, (Pictures No 22 – Buddha with Apollo’s features and Greek chiton, No 23 Buddha with (No 24) Hercules and (No 25) Alexander on his sides, Photos and restoration of Prof. Z. Tarzi), all of these arts prove the liking of the local artists for Hellenistic civilization that lasted five centuries after the Greeks left the area.
+Also, the Graeco-Buddhist Art of Gandhara, that followed, showing statues of Buddha with the face of Apollo, and Hercules and Alexander on his sides (Pictures No 23, No 24, No 25 & No 26).
+All of these arts prove the liking of the local artists for Hellenistic civilization that lasted five centuries after the Greeks left the area.
 Unfortunately, the Ai Khanum archeological site, like so many other sites and museums, have been plundered during the last few years.

 Some populations in the region still wear the Kausia, the Macedonian hat, revere Greece and the Greek culture and claim they are of Alexander’s descent.!
 Even Marco Polo reports it in his book in 1200.